MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/bank-how-setup-bank-statement-service.md

 ms.date: 09/14/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: daa014eaa78caa7a317b05ca92ff27c1d1530c06
-ms.openlocfilehash: 7691b7a0aab87309d02833517a91eb9938ee3a32
+ms.openlocfilehash: 5f4b675db86bc6fef19a587454e1e513fe6fa83d
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 10/17/2017

 ---
 # <a name="how-to-set-up-the-envestnet-yodlee-bank-feeds-service"></a>How to: Set Up the Envestnet Yodlee Bank Feeds Service
 You can import electronic bank statements from your bank to quickly fill in the **Payment Reconciliation Journal** window so you can apply payments and reconcile the bank account.
-For more information, see [Apply Payments Automatically and Reconcile Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
+For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

 The Envestnet Yodlee Bank Feeds service is installed as an extension to [!INCLUDE[d365fin](includes/d365fin_md.md)] and is ready to be enabled.
 For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).